 Design as a World of Chaos

-Under these circumstances, it’s normal to catalog the design as a world of chaos!
+It’s normal to catalog the design in such a way!
 Superficially thinking, yep, it might be… but the reality is different!
 Superficiality isn’t chaos… in a superficial universe, everyone has its own reference system and laws while chaos supposes the lack of any reference point.
-Superficiality is a very controversial issue from the philosophical point of view, but it’s almost obvious that superficial implies a high degree of abstraction.
-Well, translating this statement into the web design world is equivalent to the idea that each person has an own system of appreciation and each designer is judged according to it.
+Superficiality is a very controversial issue from the philosophical point of view, but it’s almost obvious that superficiality implies a high degree of abstraction.
+Well, translating this statement into the web design world is equivalent to the idea that each person has their own system of appreciation and each designer is judged according to it.
 The judgment isn’t very in-depth and many elements are abstracted (there is nothing wrong if you replace “abstracted” with neglected); the main element that remains from the complex entity of a designer is his portfolio.

 It’s a very common mistake, so common that sometimes we are thinking if it’s indeed a mistake.
 A portfolio isn’t only a website!
 It’s correct to name the website where you uploaded the best personal works portfolio, but it’s not profitable to resume just to it.
 Nowadays, the Internet is full of galleries where the designers are invited to present their wonderful realizations.
 In addition to that, the potential clients and employers consult these galleries and sometimes hire designers that have the best works.
 Behance and Dribble are just some of the most famous galleries and any designer should have a good presence here.
 Of course, there are many other galleries and a good designer knows by heart their addresses.

 Social media is another extended part of a portfolio.
 The contribution of a designer on various social networks is many times studied before hiring a designer, therefore it might be considered a new extension of a portfolio.

 #2 A Portfolio Must Be Unique and Original